Mi-Kbs-gis/ThToolBox/README.md

 #### Baseline
 ````
 Transforms a single Line to profile coordinates with considering of elevation.
+On Raster NoDATA-Values, the profile elevation where set to 0.
 Select a line feature or use an one feature layer as Baseline.
 ````
 #### Line - Baseline Intersections